- Gonorrhea (GC) is an STI that is spread through oral, anal, and vaginal sex.

 - If you think you have gonorrhea, you should stop having sex.
 As long as you have gonorrhea, you can pass it on to someone else.
 You need to wait until you have finished all treatment and your health care provider says you are cured.

-- Make sure you tell all current and past sexual partners that you have gonorrhea, since you could have infected them.
-You may find this difficult to do, but it is very important to do so that those infected can get treated before more serious health problems occur.
+- Make sure you tell all current and past sexual partners that you have gonorrhea, since you could have infected them, or they may have spread it to you and others.
+If you find this difficult to do, talk to your health care provider about ways to make sure they are informed and treated.

 - You need to make sure that your sexual partner gets tested and treated (if infected) at the same time as you, so that you don't re-infect each other.